Private Food Club Membership

 Most of the produce is locally grown and always chemical-free, including the popcorn kernels, and processed here on the Miller Farm.

-We bake our own breads with sourdough and soaked grains, and are also considering sprouted grain breads which will be gluten-free.
+We bake our own bread with sourdough and soaked grains and are also considering sprouted grain bread which will be gluten-free.
 Our muffins are gluten-free and baked here in our bakery on the farm.
 We also make our own angel food cake and spelt noodles.